skyscrapers/documentation/kubernetes/monitoring.md

 ### How to enable Prometheus remote write?

-You can enable Prometheus remote write by adding the following to your cluster definition file:
+A Skyscrapers engineer can help you to enable Prometheus remote write and/or you can update your cluster definition file, through pull request:

 ```yaml
   cluster_monitoring: